kalaspuff/tomodachi/README.rst

 AWS SNS+SQS messaging:
 ^^^^^^^^^^^^^^^^^^^^^^
-``@tomodachi.aws_sns_sqs(topic, competing=None, queue_name=None, **kwargs)``
+``@tomodachi.aws_sns_sqs(topic, competing=True, queue_name=None, **kwargs)``
   This would set up an **AWS SQS queue**, subscribing to messages on the **AWS SNS topic** ``topic``, whereafter it will start consuming messages from the queue.

   The ``competing`` value is used when the same queue name should be used for several services of the same type and thus "compete" for who should consume the message.
+Since ``tomodachi`` version 0.19.x this value has a changed default value and will now default to ``True`` as this is the most likely use-case for pub/sub in distributed architectures.

   Unless ``queue_name`` is specified an auto generated queue name will be used.
 Additional prefixes to both ``topic`` and ``queue_name`` can be assigned by setting the ``options.aws_sns_sqs.topic_prefix`` and ``options.aws_sns_sqs.queue_name_prefix`` dict values.

-  Depending on the service ``message_protocol`` used, parts of the enveloped data would be distribbuted to different keyword arguments of the decorated function.
+  Depending on the service ``message_envelope`` (previously named ``message_protocol``) attribute if used, parts of the enveloped data would be distributed to different keyword arguments of the decorated function.
 It's usually safe to just use ``data`` as an argument.
-You can also specify a specific ``message_protocol`` value as a keyword argument to the decorator for specifying a specific enveloping method to use instead of the global one set for the service.
+You can also specify a specific ``message_envelope`` value as a keyword argument to the decorator for specifying a specific enveloping method to use instead of the global one set for the service.

-  If you're utilizing ``from tomodachi.protocol import ProtobufBase`` and using ``ProtobufBase`` as the specified service ``message_protocol`` you may also pass a keyword argument ``proto_class`` into the decorator, describing the protobuf (Protocol Buffers) generated Python class to use for decoding incoming messages.
+  If you're utilizing ``from tomodachi.envelope import ProtobufBase`` and using ``ProtobufBase`` as the specified service ``message_envelope`` you may also pass a keyword argument ``proto_class`` into the decorator, describing the protobuf (Protocol Buffers) generated Python class to use for decoding incoming messages.
+Custom enveloping classes can be built to fit your existing architecture or for even more control of tracing and shared metadata between services.

 AMQP messaging (RabbitMQ):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-``@tomodachi.amqp(routing_key, exchange_name='amq.topic', competing=None, queue_name=None, **kwargs)``
+``@tomodachi.amqp(routing_key, exchange_name="amq.topic", competing=True, queue_name=None, **kwargs)``
   Sets up the method to be called whenever a **AMQP / RabbitMQ message is received** for the specified ``routing_key``.
-By default the ``'amq.topic'`` topic exchange would be used, it may also be overridden by setting the ``options.amqp.exchange_name`` dict value for the service class.
+By default the ``'amq.topic'`` topic exchange would be used, it may also be overridden by setting the ``options.amqp.exchange_name`` dict value on the service class.

   The ``competing`` value is used when the same queue name should be used for several services of the same type and thus "compete" for who should consume the message.
+Since ``tomodachi`` version 0.19.x this value has a changed default value and will now default to ``True`` as this is the most likely use-case for pub/sub in distributed architectures.

   Unless ``queue_name`` is specified an auto generated queue name will be used.
 Additional prefixes to both ``routing_key`` and ``queue_name`` can be assigned by setting the ``options.amqp.routing_key_prefix`` and ``options.amqp.queue_name_prefix`` dict values.

-  Depending on the service ``message_protocol`` used, parts of the enveloped data would be distribbuted to different keyword arguments of the decorated function.
+  Depending on the service ``message_envelope`` (previously named ``message_protocol``) attribute if used, parts of the enveloped data would be distributed to different keyword arguments of the decorated function.
 It's usually safe to just use ``data`` as an argument.
-You can also specify a specific ``message_protocol`` value as a keyword argument to the decorator for specifying a specific enveloping method to use instead of the global one set for the service.
+You can also specify a specific ``message_envelope`` value as a keyword argument to the decorator for specifying a specific enveloping method to use instead of the global one set for the service.

-  If you're utilizing ``from tomodachi.protocol import ProtobufBase`` and using ``ProtobufBase`` as the specified service ``message_protocol`` you may also pass a keyword argument ``proto_class`` into the decorator, describing the protobuf (Protocol Buffers) generated Python class to use for decoding incoming messages.
+  If you're utilizing ``from tomodachi.envelope import ProtobufBase`` and using ``ProtobufBase`` as the specified service ``message_envelope`` you may also pass a keyword argument ``proto_class`` into the decorator, describing the protobuf (Protocol Buffers) generated Python class to use for decoding incoming messages.
+Custom enveloping classes can be built to fit your existing architecture or for even more control of tracing and shared metadata between services.

 Scheduled functions / cron: